Modos-Labs/Glider/README.md

 - 10: Positive voltage
 - 11: No voltage

-Just like CRT/ LCD, ther are also blanking periods in the entire timing (means it's just waiting without active pixel data being sent).
+Just like CRT/ LCD, there are also blanking periods in the entire timing (means it's just waiting without active pixel data being sent).
 They have identical meaning to CRT/ LCD systems:

 ![display-timings](assets/display-timings.png)